RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 <blockquote>
 Click "Workloads", and then "Pods", from the left-side menu.
 <br/>
-If you are quick enough, you will see a new pod spin up and an the old pod spin down.
-This is due to the deployment config strategy being set to "Rolling" and having a "ConfigChange" trigger, OpenShift auto deployed a new pod as soon as you updated with the env variable.
+If you are quick enough, you will see a new pod spin up, and the old pod spin down.
+This is due to the deployment config strategy being set to "Rolling", and having a "ConfigChange" trigger.
+Thus, OpenShift auto deployed a new pod as soon as you updated with the environment variable.
 </blockquote>
 <img src="../images/ocp-lab-devman-BuildRunning.png" width="600">